Skip to main content

 • Premium pricing for fabric area shielded — $129 for ~6.5 sq ft is roughly $20/sq ft, the high end of the category

-Verdict: If you're pregnant, want a shield specifically marketed for that use case, and value the brand maturity: Belly Armor is the right answer.
-For non-pregnancy adult lap use, the same money buys nearly 5x more shielded surface area in copper-nickel.
+Verdict: Reasonable option if you specifically want a pregnancy-marketed product.
+For non-pregnancy adult lap use, the same money buys nearly 5x more shielded surface area in copper-nickel from our #1 pick.

 4